DormanLab/AmpliCI/README.md

 - `--umi`: Used for clustering UMIs.
 Compared to the default, we set the gap score -20, and band width 2, used in Needleman Welch alignment.
 We also disable JC69 model since UMIs are random sequences.

 - `--trim`:Ignore first # nucleotides in JC69 model.
-Since UMIs are random sequences, they should not be ignored when fit the JC69 model.
+Since UMIs are random sequences, they should be ignored when fit the JC69 model.

+- `--ncollision`: Assume NO UMI collision, that same UMI CANNOT be attached to two different original haplotypes.
+This option can also be used when estimate errors based on UMI-induced partition file when there is no UMI collision.

 - `--umifile`: FASTA file with UMIs.